-Mr. Rotenberg is the Chief Clinical Officer for Caron Pennsylvania.
-He is recognized throughout the industry as an expert in treating co-occurring mental health disorders, relapse and family issues, and innovative approaches to the intervention and treatment of adolescents and young adults.
+Mr. Rotenberg is Executive Vice President and Chief Clinical Officer for Caron Pennsylvania.
+He is recognized throughout the industry as an expert in treating co-occurring mental health disorders, relapse and family issues, and innovative approaches to the intervention and treatment of teens and young adults.

 Mr. Rotenberg holds a Masters in Psychology from Marywood University and an MBA in Healthcare Administration from Alvernia University.
 He has been a certified addiction counselor (CAC) since 1996.